nfroidure/gulp-cond/README.md

 ```

 Alternatively, you can provide plugin functions instead of streams to
-  instanciate streams only when needed :
+  instantiate streams only when needed :

 ```js
 import cond from 'gulp-cond';